mdgolammafuz/ICO-with-ERC20-Token/README.md

 1. **State Variables**

-* Declared at contract level
+* Declared at the contract level
 * Permanently stored in contract storage
 * Can be set as constants
 * Expensive to use, they cost gas
-* Initialized at declaration, using a constructor or after contract deployment by calling setters
+* Initialized at declaration, using a constructor, or after contract deployment by calling setters
 <br/>

 2. **Local variables**

 * Declared inside functions
-* If using the **memory** keyword and are arrays or struct, they are allocated at runtime.
+* If using the **memory** keyword and are arrays or structs, they are allocated at runtime.
-* Memory keyword can’t be used at contract level
+* Memory keyword can’t be used at the contract level

 <br/>